 In 2013, in a single minute, 571 websites are opened; 204 million emails are sent; 70 domains registered; and 278, 000 tweets posted.
 This is just a statistic.
 To arrive at that, a lot of analysis has taken place to arrive at that.
 Armed with such metrics, you can know which area has the potential for business.
 Big data, despite it being a magical tool for business, much of it sits idle in databases and silos doing nothing.
 However, those using this tool for business are reaping great rewards.
 Here are five benefits of big data analysis.

 When faced with a problem, you have to make a decision.
 Most people tend to use their experience, expert consultations, or even just gut feeling to make such decisions.
 The outcomes are varied ranging from average to tragic.
 On the other hand, when using analyzed data, you can make precise decisions.
 You can know your cost function and its determinants; you can understand your business operations, cycles, etc.; and make significant changes targeted to the problem.

 For example, companies utilizing big data can know precisely how much company hours are lost during lunch breaks, sick offs, among other situations.
-Some companies have provided a wellness center within their facilities in a bid to be on top of all health needs of their staff after realizing the gains far outweigh the costs.
+Some companies have provided a wellness center within their facilities in a bid to be on top of all the health needs of their staff after realizing the gains far outweigh the costs.
 That way, they have managed to improve employee output by reducing the risk of sickness.